Espinoza v. Montana Department of Revenue: Dissents

 Separate dissents were written by Justices Ruth Bader Ginsburg, Stephen Breyer, and Sonia Sotomayor, with Justice Elena Kagan joining on both Ginsburg and Breyer's dissents.
 Ginsburg, in her dissent, acknowledged to Roberts' point that states are not required to subsidize private education and in the case of Montana, their court discontinued the program, which does not affect the Free Exercise Clause.
 She wrote, "Petitioners may still send their children to a religious school...
 There simply are no scholarship funds to be had."
 Sotomayor called the majority's ruling "perverse" in requiring Montana "to reinstate a tax-credit program that the Constitution did not demand in the first place."

 Impact

-The Espinoza decision was considered likely to impact subsequent rules in the 38 states with Blaine amendments.
+The Espinoza decision was considered likely to impact subsequent rules in the 37 states with Blaine amendments.
 At the time of the decision, 17 states had scholarship programs similar to Montana's.
-However, some of these, including Florida and Indiana, had already found ways to permit such funds to be used for selection of religious schools, despite no-aid clauses in their constitutions.
-The Institute for Justice, which represented the parents, planned to use the ruling to challenge programs in Maine and Vermont which blocked such use of funds.
-Then-Secretary of Education Betsy DeVos, a proponent of school choice and of a federal-level tax-credit program, also praised the decision.
+However, some of these, including Florida and Indiana, already permitted such funds to be used for parents' selection of religious schools, despite no-aid clauses in their constitutions.
+The Institute for Justice, which represented the parents, used the ruling to successfully challenge similar prohibitions against religiously affiliated educational options for parents in Maine and Vermont which blocked the parents' use of such funds.